projects/pinewood

 .. | index about projects posts media links

-as i talked about in my psuedocode interpreter post, i am an ib computer science student. part of this class is an IA, an internal assessment graded by ib markers. my original project was an interpreter for the ib's own flavor of syntactical shit, what they called pseudocode, but this was deemed too much. i ended up pivoting to instead write a program for my school's pinewood derby system. in case you don't know what pinewood derby is, it is just a 20 foot track that you can race cars carved out of wood blocks on. a lot of scouts groups and some schools like to run races. it uses a fairly common timer and track, but the software available is bad for testing cars - it typically requires a bunch of setup and there are annoying contingencies such as requiring you to use all the lanes. i wanted to write a program that would allow for easier testing, not trying to replace the existing software but just make it easier for kids to test their cars.
+as i talked about in my psuedocode interpreter post, i was an ib computer science student. part of this class was an IA, an internal assessment graded by ib markers. my original project was an interpreter for the ib's own flavor of syntactical shit, what they called pseudocode, but this was a bit too much. i ended up pivoting to instead write a program for my school's pinewood derby system. in case you don't know what pinewood derby is, it is just a 20 foot track that you can race cars carved out of wood blocks on. a lot of scouts groups and some schools like to run races. it uses a fairly common timer and track, but the software available is bad for testing cars - it typically requires a bunch of setup and there are annoying contingencies such as requiring you to use all the lanes. i wanted to write a program that would allow for easier testing, not trying to replace the existing software but just make it easier for kids to test their cars.

 the project became difficult when i couldn't get ahold of the timer documentation. the site claims to list a programmers manual, which simply doesn't exist. however, i can't even be that mad because when eventually (after them being unresponsive to my emails) i searched up the document it came up... however, it was not all for nothing. in the pursuit of my attempt to finish the project without documentation, i created a rig to try to reverse engineer the signals that existing software sent by using breadboard jumper wires to plug into the serial adapter (the track uses an RS-232 port for communication with the computer) which ran into my arduino. because RS-232 does not have include a clock, timing was very important so i taught myself AVR assembly. this exercise, although slightly successful for what i was trying to do and successful in teaching me some AVR assembly, was not enough for my project and soon afterwards i discovered the documentation online.